-ISAC supports efforts to reduce the initiation and decrease the use of tobacco products in all their forms including electronic cigarettes or vapor products, in order to address the long-term health costs created by the use of these products.
-Strategies include banning smoking in casinos, increasing and equalizing taxes on all tobacco products, and prohibiting the sale to, possession by and use of all tobacco products by minors.
+ISAC supports efforts to reduce the initiation and decrease the use of tobacco products in all its forms, including electronic cigarettes or vapor products, in order to address the long-term health costs created by the use of these products.
+Strategies include increasing and equalizing taxes on all tobacco products, and prohibiting the sale to, possession by, and use of all tobacco products by minors.